VideoExpertsGroup/VXG.Media.SDK.Android/README.md

 # Media Player SDK for Android

+SDK can be used for IPTV, Android client of surveillance system, IP camera viewer, TV player, OTT clients and other kinds of applications with video playback.
+Source code of samples can be provided.

    Mobile Video Playback SDK Features:
    * Hardware acceleration – Hardware accelerated decoding of HD video (H.264, MPEG4, MPEG2 and others).
    * Multi-core decoding – Support of decoding for Multi-core architecture.